TrudeEH/TrudeLand2/README.md

 cd ~
 git clone https://github.com/TrudeEH/dotfiles.git
 cd dotfiles
+# Before runing the setup script, change your monitor settings at ~/dotfiles/configs/hypr/hyprland.conf
+# See https://wiki.hyprland.org/Configuring/Monitors/ for more info.
 ./setup.sh
 ```
 If you would like to change the configs later, I recommend forking the project.